bdsegal/fastPerm/README.md

 # fastPerm

-This is an R package for quickly approximating small p-values (e.g. p < 10<sup>-6</sup>) in two-sample permutation tests, in which the test statistic is the difference or ratio of the means.
-It does this by partitioning the permutations in such a way that there is a trend in the p-values across the partitions.
-It then calculates p-values in partitions that are cheap to evaluate, predicts p-values in partitions that are expensive to evaluate, and takes a weighted sum to get an overall p-value.
-A paper describing this method in detail is currently under review.
+This is an R package for quickly approximating small p-values (e.g. p < 10<sup>-6</sup>) for the difference and ratio of means in two-sample tests as described by Segal et al. (2017).

-fastPerm currently supports ratios and differences of the means (`testStat = ratioMean` and `testStat = diffMean`, respectively).

 This package also implements stochastic approximation Monte Carlo (Yu et al., 2011) in the `SAMC` function.